-Human beings across the world feel disenfranchised by the forces of our modern society.
-We have lost faith in the classic institutions of power.
+Human beings across our great country feel disenfranchised by the forces of our modern society.
+We have lost faith in the classic institutions of power^[1].

 Individuals don't feel they can make a difference against the vast array of institutions acting against them.
 Working class families work harder than ever but can not seem to get ahead.